deirdresm/RayTracerLib/README.md

 * Most files of ray traced objects ported over, but not yet converted to newer model I intend to use.

-* Tests have not yet been fixed to run in this environment.
+* Tests run.
+(Need to fix tests at the point where I stopped working on the ray tracer back when.)